Frequently Asked Questions – General Topics

 A: Yes, all courses above a “C” will transfer as WCSU credit.
 To ensure this, we recommend that you save your syllabi of courses taken.

 Q: Can I earn major or minor credit?

 A: Yes, this is often possible.
 However, credit toward major or minor requirements depends on prior approval from your major or minor department.
-You should work closely with your advisor and the specific department chair to determine what is possible.
+You should work closely with the registrar’s office and the specific department chair to determine what is possible.

-Q: What about my housing at Western if I live in the residence halls?
+Q: What about my housing at WCSU if I live in the residence halls?

 A: If you are accepted into an ISEP study abroad program, you will be released from your housing contract.
 While there is no guarantee that you will be able to re-enter housing upon return from your overseas program, we recommend working with Housing and Residential life to reserve places for the semester following your return.

 A: They vary among programs.
 Possible options include dormitories (with dining hall or cooking facilities), apartments, home stays with host families, and group houses.